Chicano rock: History

-In the late 1960s and 1970s, when civil rights and the Vietnam War were compelling issues, young Mexican American proudly called themselves Chicanos—which was once considered as a derogatory term—and many took to the streets to stand up for their rights.
+In the late 1960s and 1970s, when civil rights and the Vietnam War were compelling issues, young Mexican Americans proudly called themselves Chicanos—which was once considered as a derogatory term—and many took to the streets to stand up for their rights.
 Chicano duo Cheech and Chong released novelty single "Basketball Jones" (1973) and hit "Earache My Eye" (1974).
-Bands like Tierra, Malo, Sapo, Azteca and El Chicano, created new music that "said something" about Chicano heritage and their struggles for equality and justice.
+Bands like El Chicano, Malo, Azteca, Tierra, and Sapo (1974) created new music that "said something" about Chicano heritage and their struggles for equality and justice.
 In the midst of these events, Mexican-American immigrants of East L.A. were being exposed to cultural identity problems and struggles with assimilation.
 Chicano musicians developed a rock sound that reached mainstream audiences and was recognized for its impact on American music.
 They aim to pay homage to their native culture and capture the unique Chicano experience.
 Chicano rockers blended Mexican and American musical influences, creating a cross-cultural sound that reflected their cultural backgrounds.